Skip to main content

 This occurs because the body, when perceiving a state of chronic threat, prioritizes survival (cortisol production) over reproduction and long-term vitality (sex hormone production).
 High cortisol can inhibit the release of gonadotropin-releasing hormone (GnRH) from the hypothalamus, which subsequently reduces the pituitary’s output of luteinizing hormone (LH) and follicle-stimulating hormone (FSH).

 For men, this can lead to suppressed testosterone production, contributing to symptoms of hypogonadism.
 For women, it can disrupt menstrual cycles and exacerbate the symptoms of perimenopause and menopause.
-Therefore, restoring a is a foundational step in any hormonal optimization protocol, as it removes a primary inhibitor of healthy gonadal function.
+Therefore, restoring a healthy cortisol rhythm is a foundational step in any hormonal optimization protocol, as it removes a primary inhibitor of healthy gonadal function.

 Academic